 How long can germs live on a surface?
 This depends on many factors, including the surface type, and the bacteria or virus type.
+In general viruses can survive on indoor surfaces from 24 hours to seven days, but are infectious for only about 24 hours.
 Those on metal, plastic, and other hard surfaces can live longer than they would on soft surfaces and plastic.

 How long does the flu virus last?

 How long can coronavirus live on a surface?